-After the adoption of ASC 606, the group recognizes revenues from the sale of OEM products when it satisfies a performance obligation, i.e. when or as the customer obtains control upon product shipment.
+The group recognizes revenues from the sale of OEM products when it satisfies a performance obligation, i.e. when the customer obtains control of the product, typically upon shipment to the customer.
 The Group does not grant a right of return.